lcerdeira/BraSeqTB/README.md

 If you have used BraTB in your work, please be sure to cite any datasets or tools you may have used.
 [A list of each dataset/tool used by BraTB has been made available](https://braseqtb.github.io/latest/impact-and-outreach/acknowledgements/).

-*If a citation needs to be updated please let me know!*
+*If a citation needs to be updated, please let me know!*

 # Acknowledgements
 BraTB is genuinely a case of *"standing upon the shoulders of giants"*.
 Nearly every component